 Ad networks for mobile apps are third-party companies that help app publishers monetize mobile traffic.

 Mobile ad networks work in a similar way to traditional ad networks, in that they act as the middleman between advertisers and publishers.

 However, unlike traditional ad networks, which typically serve ads on desktop websites, mobile ad networks serve ads on mobile apps and sites.

 Main Advertising Networks for Android and iOs Apps

 Different types of mobile advertising networks exist and they each have their own features and capabilities.

 Some ad networks specialize in certain kinds of ads (e.g., video ads or native ads), while others work with a range of different formats.

 Other ad networks serve specific platforms, such as Android or iOS, while others are more open to multiple platforms.
-Others are more effective for certain types of apps, like mobile games and other game apps, freemium apps,
+Some are more effective for certain types of apps, like mobile games and other game apps, and freemium apps.

 We’ve gathered some of the most trusted ad networks for mobile apps below: